Kingdom Fungi: Characteristics, Classification, Reproduction

 11. When fungi and algae show symbiotic relationships with each other, then that structure is called lichen.

-12. When some special types of fungi show symbiosis by sticking to the root of some special type of higher plant, then the place where the fungus is attached is called mycorrhiza .
+12. When some special types of fungi show symbiosis by sticking to the root of some special kind of higher plant, the place where the fungus is attached is called mycorrhiza.

 13. Fungi reproduce both asexually and sexually.

-14. There are two types of asexual reproduction.
-First by budding and second by sporulation.
-There are two types of spores.
-Conidia and Zoospore.
+14. There are two types of asexual reproduction: budding and sporulation.
+There are also two types of spores: conidia and Zoospores.

-15. In these, a structure is formed for sexual reproduction, which is called a fruiting body.
+15. In these, a structure is formed for sexual reproduction called a fruiting body.
 There are many types of spores inside this fruiting body, which act like gametes.
-The later fusion of these gametes will take place, and after that zygote is formed, as a result of which somewhere a new organism will be formed, is, there will sexual reproduction.
+The later fusion of these gametes takes place, and after that, a zygote is formed, resulting in a new organism being formed somewhere, and sexual reproduction occurs.

-On the basis of sexual reproduction, Kingdom fungi are divided into four groups.
+Kingdom fungi are divided into four groups based on sexual reproduction.

 1. Phycomycetes